Jason McCord / Level Designer

 As a level designer on Modern Warfare 2 I worked closely with scripters and artists to design and complete levels.
 I would design levels on paper, build them out for gameplay, detail them out to completion (with the help of a fantastic art team), do lighting, optimization and bug fix for shipping.

-Every level shown is a product of the whole team, with many assets being designed and implemented by other departments such as art, fx, sound, etc. For MW2, my contribution to each level varied greatly.
-These are the levels that I worked on to some extent on Modern Warfare 2
+Every level shown is a product of the whole team, with many assets being designed and implemented by other departments such as art, fx, audio.

 S.S.D.D.